MachariaP/MachariaP/README.md

 <div>

 -   👀 I’m a back-end developer with python (Django & Flask)
--   🌱 I'm currently honing my skills at ALX Africa.
+-   🌱 I'm currently honing my skills at ALX Africa
 -   💞️ I'm looking for opportunities to collaborate on innovative projects and expand my knowledge.
 </div>
 <hr/>